Elwood suburb profile

 Elwood rental market trends

-The rental market in Elwood has experienced moderate growth, with house rents increasing 6.1% over the past year to $1,050 per week, while unit rents have risen 3.6% to $570 per week.
-With its charming coastal lifestyle and proximity to Melbourne's CBD, Elwood continues to attract both renters and investors seeking a vibrant community with strong rental demand.
+The rental market in Elwood has experienced moderate growth, with house rents increasing by 6.3% over the past year to $1,050 per week, while unit rents have risen 4.5% to $575 per week.
+This steady demand highlights Elwood's appeal as a desirable suburb for both renters and investors seeking a vibrant coastal lifestyle with proximity to Melbourne's amenities.

 Suburbs near Elwood